lesley-2198/CreditCardFraudDetection/README.md

 # 💳 Credit Card Fraud Detection Using R & Power BI

 An end-to-end machine learning project to detect fraudulent credit card transactions using an imbalanced dataset.
-This project demonstrates how predictive modeling in R and interactive dashboards in Power BI can work together to support financial risk management in real-world settings.
+This project demonstrates how predictive modeling in R (including logistic regression, SMOTE, and XGBoost) and interactive dashboards in Power BI can work together to support financial risk management in real-world settings.

 ---